mannodermaus/android-junit5/README.md

   // (Optional) Writing and executing Instrumented Tests with the JUnit Platform Runner.
   //
   // IMPORTANT:
-  // By declaring this dependency, you are required to use a minSdkVersion
+  // By declaring this dependency, you have to use a minSdkVersion
   // of at least 26, since the nature of JUnit 5 relies on APIs that aren't
   // available on Android devices before then.
   // Additionally, you are required to explicitly enable support for instrumented tests in the